WHAT'S THE FREQUENCY, KENNETH?

 a great writer, he is a very perceptive and good writer,

-clear-eyed retake on Jane Jacobs this past April and his sure-footed takedown of the New York City Landmarks Preservation Commission in May were among the wisest things any architecture critic has published in years.
+with every potential to become, in his own way, great.
+His clear-eyed retake on Jane Jacobs this past April and his sure-footed takedown of the New York City Landmarks Preservation Commission in May were among the wisest things any architecture critic has published in years.
 Indeed, Ouroussoff's good writing far outweighs the bad.

 The point is that we need for Ouroussoff to be keep being good.
 We cannot afford for the architecture critic of The New York Times not to be good.
 We cannot afford for him even to appear to be carrying water — however elegantly — for any architect, any developer, or any planning organization, public or private.